jack0son/web3-sendee/README.md

 1. Coordinate transaction nonces and provider connections
 2. Isolate provider failures from transaction failures

-Use web3-act to build a microservice

-Web3-act gives you a number of fault tolerance and address
+Sendee gives you a number of fault tolerance and address

 ## Fault Tolerance